-Q2: What pathways/programs (if any) are not offered, but are needed in the region?
+Q2: What pathways and/or programs (if any) are not currently offered, but are needed in the region based on occupational demands?

-Pathway/Program Evidence from Kansas Labor Market Data Evidence from Regional Sources Emergency & Fire Management pathway 26 Annual Openings 63 openings in protective services according Kansas Works Data Corrections.
-Security & Law Enforcement pathway 29Annual Openings 63 openings in protective services according Kansas Works Data Mobile Equipment maintenance pathway 127 Annual Openings Plant Systems pathway 167 Annual Openings Early Childhood & Development Services CIP 19.0708 CCCC offers this as a certificate but not a degree.
-38 Annual Openings Greater need in rural communities for this pathway.
-Openings are not always listed for data purposes, but quality child care remains a barrier attracting people to rural communities.
+Pathways/Program Evidence from the Kansas Department of Labor Market Data Evidence from Regional Sources Emergency & Fire Management pathway 19 Annual Openings Security & Law Enforcement pathway 29Annual Openings Mobile Equipment maintenance pathway 146 Annual Openings Plant Systems pathway 121 Annual Openings

+Early Childhood & Development Services CIP 19.0708 CCCC offers this as a certificate and plans to implement an AA and AAS degree.
+38 Annual Openings A greater need in rural communities for this pathway.
+Openings are not always listed for data purposes, but quality childcare remains a barrier to attracting people to rural communities.
 Animal Science No openings reported Openings for animal science are not evident in workforce data but this did come up within the committee conversations.
 Many of these positions support rural ag communities and job openings are communicated via word of mouth.

-Pathway/Program Evidence from Kansas Labor Market Data Evidence from Regional Sources Health Science pathway 254 Annual Openings Seamless transition from secondary to post-secondary More programs are needed such as lab tech and respiratory therapy for our region Family, Community. & Consumer Services pathway 880 Annual Openings As noted above, Kanasworks data shows a demand for food service, hospitality and general service positions.
-This pathway with a seamless transition to post- secondary would help fill these positions.
+Health Science pathway 255 Annual Openings Seamless transition from secondary to post-secondary More programs are needed such as lab tech and respiratory therapy for our region.
+Health is an area of concentration within the NCK Tech, Northwest Tech and Fort Hays affiliation.
+Family, Community. & Consumer Services pathway 907 Annual Openings Data shows a demand for food service, hospitality and general service positions.
+This pathway with a seamless transition to post-secondary would help fill these positions.
 NCK Tech offers Culinary Arts on the Hays campus and provides an option for high school students to enroll.
-Restaurant & Event Mgt pathway 210 Annual Openings See above.
-Teaching and Training pathway 242 Annual Openings
+Enrollment is limited due to capacity.
+Restaurant & Event Mgt pathway 383Annual Openings The food industry continues to have a high demand for openings.
+Teaching and Training pathway 419 Annual Openings

-Q3: Provide justification for offering the pathway(s)/program(s) that have too many concentrators for the job openings/demand (Q1, column 3), include additional supporting data.
+Q3: Provide justification for offering the pathway(s)and/or program(s) that have too many concentrators for the occupational openings/demand (Q1, column 3), include additional supporting data.